Xcarry1996/HelloGitHub/README.md

-# Hellocoder
+# HelloGitHub

 My name is Jack and
-here is my secret garden for self-entertainment, and practicing my not-too-bad Chinglish.
+here is a practical presentation of MAKRDOWN.

 ## Jackion

 Click into the Jack'hub and follow Jack Cheng to attract Jack's attention.

-If you dare, comment like this:
+If you like, comment like this:

 ```bash
 Jack is not the best coder.